cezgru/M5-Forecasting-Accuracy/README.md

 wm_yr_wk: The id of the week.
 sell_price: The price of the product for the given week/store.
 The price is provided per week (average across seven days).
 If not available, this means that the product was not sold during the examined week.
 Note that although prices are constant at weekly basis, they may change through time (both training and test set).

+Training data can be obtained via the competition website.
+Modeling assumes they will be located in the 'input' directory.

 ## Usage

-Import 'create_predictions' from predict.py and pass the directory of said files as an argument.
-(I really should rename this function)
+Import 'predict_item_sales_lgbm' from predict.py and pass the directory of said files as an argument.
 Alternatively run it as a standalone program, though for what reason I do not know.

 The function returns an array of item sale predictions.
 Probably should change this to a better format in the future.